20+ Best Things to Do in Torremolinos (An Insider’s Guide)

 Torremolinos is a popular choice among travellers because of its fantastic location – it’s close to Malaga Airport, Malaga City and other beautiful coastal towns.

-Although it’s popular for its various hotels, holiday apartments, and beaches, it also has many fun activities.
-For example, you can spend the day at Aqualand, visit Casa de los Navajas building and wander its historic centre or soak up the sunshine at one of its amazing beach clubs.
+For example, you can spend the day at Aqualand, visit Casa de los Navajas building and wander its historic centre or soak up the sunshine at one of its fantastic beach clubs.

 If you’re ready to discover the best things to do in Torremolinos – from tourist attractions to local spots and unique hidden gems, where to stay, and tips to make the most of your holiday – keep reading!